Project Context / Objective:

 Takin.Solutions’ Role / Contributions:

-Takin.Solutions collaborated with V&A to create a comprehensive mapping from the Index+ API data to Linked.Art models.
-Using our expertise in semantic modeling, we helped identify fine-grained mappings for each source API field to its corresponding Linked.Art target and highlight issues where direct matching of the source data and the target model faced issues.
+Takin.Solutions collaborated with the V&A to create a comprehensive mapping from the Index+ API data to Linked.Art models, identifying fine-grained field-level mappings and surfacing issues where direct matching between source data and target model required resolution.

 Key Activities: